ahmetsenturk/masters-thesis/content/implementation.typ

 == Delivering the Personalized Feedback

-Displaying personalized feedback on the LMS and delivering it to the students was our last objective, complementing the previous two objectives.
-Our objective was to develop a design that would meet our requirements (FR 12 and QA 1) and implement the new feedback component on Artemis.
+Displaying personalized feedback on the LMS and delivering it to the students was our last objective, complementing the previous two goals.
+We aimed to develop a design to meet our requirements (FR 12 and QA 1) and implement the new feedback component on Artemis.

 Starting with the prototype design and user feedback round, we iterated over the feedback component to meet the requirements. @default-feedback-component showcases the final version of the feedback component.
-We desinged the component to be flexible and allow for different feedback types with different information (e.g., with or without the reference to the student's submission or a title) to be displayed.
+We designed the component to be flexible and allow for different feedback types with various information (e.g., with or without reference to the student's submission or a title) to be displayed.
+See @text-feedback-component, @programming-feedback-component, and @modeling-feedback-component for the different exercise types.

 #figure(caption: [Default feedback component.
 This figure shows three default feedback types: Correct, Needs Revision, and Not Attempted.
-On top of the component, there is the reference to the student's submission if available.
+On top of the component is a reference to the student's submission if available.
 Then the feedback is displayed with the credits and a title.])[
   #image("../figures/feedback-component/default.png", width: 94%)
 ] <default-feedback-component>